Are "stories" really the future of social media?

 This is what your Facebook app use to look like before stories.
 You have search, then a prompt to post your status, then content in that rare but dying animal known as the feed.

-In late 2017, Facebook saw the SnapChat writing on the wall.
+In March 2017, Facebook saw the SnapChat writing on the wall.
 Stories were doing magical things at Instagram and really ramping up over at WhatsApp.
-So they too about 10% of your home screen and gave it to stories.
+So they took about 13% of your home screen and gave it to stories.

 As time went on and Facebook realized how important stories could be with their “new ad money” and “high engagement” things started to get serious.
-Stories double in size and got super elegant with rounded corners.
+Stories (almost) double in size to roughly 20% of your screen and got super elegant with rounded corners.

 That’s what I’m guessing at least.
-Here’s what you probably see today (June, 2019).
+Here’s what most users see today (June, 2019).

-And non of this even includes what the new Messenger app looks like.
+And none of this even includes what the new Messenger app looks like.
 It’s pushing stories even harder.

 Watching social networks change this drastically is kind of amazing to witness.
 Stories are a huge shift away from scrolling through “the feed” that most of us associate with social networks.